 - To define which fields are available in the view, click Define Fields and uncheck any fields you don't want people to access.
 Click OK when you finish defining available fields.

-Some fields cannot be hidden using a field definition.
+You cannot use a field definition to hide certain types of fields.
 For example, you cannot uncheck system fields that the portal requires such as the layer's ID.
-You also cannot hide nonnullable fields that do not have a default value set, as editors need access to the fields to input values when editing.
+You also cannot hide fields that don't allow null values if you have not set a default value for the field.
+If no default value is set, editors must have access to nonnullable fields to input values when editing.